How Often Do Motor Vehicle Accidents Lead To Injury?

 What To Do After A Motor Vehicle Accident

 Motor vehicle accidents happen so suddenly that those involved are often confused.
-Many things could go wrong: you or a loved one may be injured, the other motorist may flee the scene, or they may try to turn the table and blame you for what happened.
-If this happens, here are some steps you should consider to protect yourself and your rights after a car crash.
+Many things could go wrong.
+You or a loved one may be injured, the other motorist may flee the scene, or they may try to turn the tables and blame you for what happened.
+If this happens, here are some steps to consider to help protect yourself and your rights after a car crash:

 1. If possible, take yourself and any passengers off the road to a safe location, but do not leave the scene.

 2. Call 911 for emergency medical care.
 If you tell the dispatcher you’ve been in a motor vehicle accident, they will also send the police.
-The authorities’ official report is crucial for proving fault and supporting your compensation claim.
+The authorities’ official report can serve as evidence in establishing fault and supporting your compensation claim.

 4. See your doctor immediately, even if you feel fine.
 Some serious injuries don’t show immediate symptoms.
 Medical records are also essential to your claim.